caioniehues/java-rpg-engine/log.md

 # Marsh 22nd, 2025

+- Good progress.
+Added the ability to read in simple oracles, must a result per line.
+This means I can bring in these:https://github.com/saif-ellafi/play-by-the-writing/tree/main/tables
+- Still feels like it's not doing enough.
+ALso, I think it's just reading the result back into the context window which fills it quickly.
+I'll need some way of breaking down big chunks of text.
+- **Next:** it should have an adventure writer where it comes up with a structured adventure and saves it to a file.
+It can then follow that instead of making it up along the way.
+Maybe it can have clear nodes to follow, could use my old one page adventure card prompt or something.
 - I want to make it so when new files are added or existing ones are modified the FileDMStoreRepository reloads them.
   For example, if a new oracle file is put in there, it should be loaded for use.
 That feels like a little too much work now.